26bz/whmcs-to-discord-client-verification/readme.md

 ## Disclaimer

-This project doesn't include ongoing support.
-Feel free to fork and submit a pull request to contribute to future updates.
-Use at your own risk.
+This project doesn't include support.
+However, if you discover an issue, please open a github issue, and we'll work to provide a fix.
+Feel free to fork and submit a pull request to contribute to future updates if you desire.

 If you find this project helpful, consider giving it a star! 🌟